 Russian collaboration partners

-Council of Power Producers creates a facorable investment climate in the energy sector.
+- Council of Power Producers creates a favourable investment climate in the energy sector.

-Russian Union of Industrialists and Entrepreneurs is an independent NGO operating at the federal and regional level to promote the interests of entrepreneurs and the industry.
+- Russian Union of Industrialists and Entrepreneurs is an independent NGO operating at the federal and regional levels to promote the interests of entrepreneurs and the industry.